Skip to content

 Using cached values

-The Hive SDK reads the server URL previously entered in the Hive console during the initialization process and caches it for the app client.
-Therefore, to reduce network costs by using this cached value when you want to retrieve the previously entered value without changing the server URL in the Hive console, set forceReload to false when calling Configuration.getMetaData.
+Hive SDK reads the server URL previously entered in Hive Console during the initialization process and caches it for the game client.
+Therefore, to reduce network costs by using this cached value when you want to retrieve the previously entered value without changing the server URL in Hive Console, set forceReload to false when calling Configuration.getMetaData.

-If you have modified the server URL in the Hive console and need to reflect this modified URL in the app, set forceReload to true when calling Configuration.getMetaData.
-This will delete the existing cached server URL in the app client and fetch the latest server URL from the Hive server.
-This calling pattern is generally used when the app is restarted.
+If you have modified the server URL in Hive Console and need to reflect this modified URL in the game app, set forceReload to true when calling Configuration.getMetaData.
+This will delete the existing cached server URL in the game client and fetch the latest server URL from the Hive server.
+This calling pattern is generally used when the game app is restarted.

 Remote logging

-Remote logging is a feature that allows logs that need to be collected from the app server to be collected remotely via the Hive SDK.
-By using remote logging, you can receive debug logs remotely.
-For example, if you register a specific app user in the Hive console, you can check the debug logs in a remote environment when issues related to this user occur, rather than on the app server.
+Remote Logging is a feature that allows logs that need to be collected from the game server to be collected remotely via Hive SDK.
+By using Remote Logging, you can receive debug logs remotely.
+For example, if you register a specific game app user in Hive Console, you can check the debug logs in a remote environment when issues related to this user occur, rather than on the game server.

-When you specify a specific user to collect logs, the app logs and Hive logs accumulated when this user uses the app are collected and loaded into Google Cloud.
-Developers can receive the logs collected remotely to monitor and use for debugging.
-To use remote logging, you must first set up the user to collect logs in the Hive console.
+When you specify a specific user to collect logs, the game app logs and Hive logs accumulated when this user uses the game app are collected and loaded into Google Cloud.
+You can receive the logs collected remotely to monitor and use for debugging.
+To use Remote Logging, you must first set up the user to collect logs in Hive Console.

 How it works